-The rules around drug driving in New Zealand are changing, and if you’re a medicinal cannabis patient, it’s important to know what this means for you.
+The rules around drug driving in New Zealand have changed, and if you’re a medicinal cannabis patient, it’s important to know what this means for you.
 While these new laws aim to make roads safer, they also raise concerns for patients who use prescribed cannabis products.
 Here’s a simple breakdown of what you need to know.

 What is the New Law?